 The Wisconsin K-12 Energy Education Program (KEEP) was created to improve and increase energy literacy in Wisconsin's K-12 schools through teacher education.
 Leveraging teacher education to improve and increase energy literacy is a means of contributing to statewide energy savings which is a goal of the Program .
 KEEP is the product of an innovative public private partnership between educators and energy professionals.
 The Wisconsin Center for Environmental Education (WCEE) launched this effort in 1995.

 The need for energy education is clear when we understand that some households spend more than 20 percent of their budget on heating their homes and fueling cars.
 Energy issues in the news emphasize the importance of energy education.
-Our society needs individuals with the knowledge, skills, and attitudes that will allow them to use energy resources wisely.
+Our society needs individuals with the knowledge, skills, and attitudes that will allow them to evaluate and use energy resources wisely.

 Energy education must be an integral part of the school curriculum to produce energy literate citizens.
-The Wisconsin Department of Public Instruction recognizes the need for energy education and includes objectives related to energy concepts in the Wisconsin Model Academic Standards for Science.
+Energy concepts easily fit into all subject areas especially Science, Technology, Engineering, and Math (STEM), in addition to Social Studies, Family and Consumer Sciences, and Language Arts courses.
+KEEP’s curriculum is being aligned to Common Core State Standards and provides multiple connections to 21st Century Skills.
 KEEP provides frameworks and support systems for a sequential and comprehensive approach to energy education in schools.

-- University-accredited courses on energy education, renewable energy, and school building efficiency
+- University-accredited courses on energy education, renewable energy, and school building efficiency (including two online courses)

 - Contests for students